Phalanstere/loopedEvents/README.md

   ```

+ In the **minimal** folder you will find a complete framework that will allow you to set up a minimal project.

 When you are working with the **editor**, you may save your json-files in the browser file system (via the great <a href = "https://github.com/louischatriot/nedb">**nedb**</a> library.